What are communicable diseases?

 Communicable diseases are those diseases which can be transferred from one individual to another.
-Typically, it is caused by pathogens such as viruses, bacteria for instance diseases such as AIDS, malaria, dengue etc. On the other hand, non-communicable diseases are the diseases which are not transmitted from one to another person.
-These are typically some of the allergies, nutrient deficiencies etc.
+At times communicable diseases are referred to as transmissible diseases or infectious diseases.
+Typically, it is caused by pathogens such as viruses and bacteria.
+For instance, diseases such as AIDS, malaria, dengue etc., are communicable diseases as they can be passed.

 Difference between Communicable and Non-communicable diseases

 The table below depicts the important differences between communicable and non-communicable diseases.

 |Diseases spread from one person to another.
 It can be spread through water, air etc